 - Keep your breast at its natural level and bring your baby to your breast, rather than the other way round.

 - Your baby should now ‘latch on’, with their chin close to or on your breast, and their head tilted slightly back.
 As your baby latches on, their lower jaw will be tucked into your breast, well back from the base of your nipple, with their nose free.

 Don’t worry if your baby doesn’t start to suck the moment they latch on.
 Some newborns do seem to spend a little while licking the nipple before turning the suction on.
 But then this breastfeeding thing’s new to them, too!

 Will it hurt?

-If you’ve had a C-section, pain from your surgery may make it difficult to find a good position to feed in.
-You’ll probably find it easiest to feed in a side-lying position, as described really clearly on the US breastfeeding site Kellymom.
+If you’ve had a C-section, your surgery may make it difficult to find a good, pain-free position to feed in.
+You’ll probably find it easiest to feed in a side-lying position, as described (and pictured) in our article on best breastfeeding positions for newborns.